-An NAFL theory NT has two levels of syntax, namely, the proof syntax (psyntax) and the theory syntax (t-syntax).
-The language, well-formed formulas and rules of inference of NT are, in general, the same as those of classical logic, with possibly some additional restrictions.
-The p-syntax determines all the classical theorems and the undecidable sentences that follow from the axioms of a classical theory T. The t-syntax, which specifies the axioms and theorems of the corresponding NAFL theory NT, contains only a proper subset of the theorems of T. For example, if P and Q are undecidable sentences of T (and NT) and if the p-syntax contains a proof of $P \vee Q$, the t-syntax will exclude $P \vee Q$, because Metatheorem 1 requires that $P \vee Q$ cannot be a theorem of NT.
-In particular, the law of the excluded middle $P \vee \neg P$ and equivalently, the law of noncontradiction $\neg (P \land \neg P)$, are not theorems of NT.
-The basic idea is that sentences like $P \vee Q$, which are interpreted classically in the p-syntax, may occur in proofs of the theorems of NT, but the reverse implication does not go through, i.e., NT does not imply $P \vee Q$, because NT interprets P and Q in a nonclassical sense, as noted in the main postulate of NAFL semantics.
+An NAFL theory NT has two levels of syntax, namely, the proof syntax (p-syntax) and the theory syntax (t-syntax).
+The language, well-formed formulas and rules of inference of \mathbf{NT} are, in general, the same as those of classical logic, with possibly some additional restrictions.
+The p-syntax determines all the theorems and the undecidable sentences that follow from the axioms of a classical theory \mathbf{T} .
+The t-syntax, which specifies the axioms, theorems and undecidable sentences of the corresponding NAFL theory \mathbf{NT} , contains only a proper subset of the theorems of \mathbf{T} .

+For example, if P and Q are legitimate sentences in the t-syntax of NT that are undecidable in T (and hence, undecidable in NT) and if the p-syntax contains a proof of $P \lor Q$, then the t-syntax will exclude $P \lor Q$ (i.e., $P \lor Q$ is not a legitimate sentence in the t-syntax), because Metatheorem 1 requires that $P \lor Q$ cannot be a theorem of NT.
+In particular, the law of the excluded middle $P \lor \neg P$ and equivalently, the law of noncontradiction $\neg(P \land \neg P)$, are not theorems of NT when P is undecidable in NT.
+The basic idea is that sentences like $P \lor Q$, which are interpreted classically in the p-syntax, may occur in proofs of the theorems of NT, but the reverse implication does not go through, i.e., NT does not imply $P \lor Q$, because NT interprets P and Q in a nonclassical sense, as noted in the main postulate of NAFL semantics.

 At first sight, it may seem strange, even contradictory, that an NT-undecidable sentence like P is treated classically in the p-syntax and nonclassically in the t-syntax.
-In particular, if Q is a sentence in the language of NT and if $Q \to (P \land \neg P)$ is provable in the p-syntax of NT, then that constitutes a proof by contradiction of $\neg Q$ in NT, despite the failure of the law of noncontradiction for P in the t-syntax.
+In particular, if Q is a legitimate sentence in the t-syntax of NT and if $Q \rightarrow (P \land \neg P)$ is provable in the p-syntax of NT, then that constitutes a proof by contradiction of $\neg Q$ in NT, despite the failure of the law of noncontradiction for P in the t-syntax.
 This is explained as follows.
 Note that the main postulate of NAFL semantics requires that formal truths exist only with respect to axiomatic theories.
-There is nothing intrinsically nonclassical about P, which may have a classical truth value with respect to another theory that decides P. To deduce the nonclassical nature of P with respect to the theory NT, one first needs to determine that P is undecidable in \mathbf{NT} , and to avoid circularity, the p-syntax of \mathbf{NT} cannot possibly include the notion of \mathbf{NT} -undecidability of P and the consequent failure of the law of noncontradiction.
-It is only after P is determined to be undecidable in \mathbf{NT} that P loses its classical meaning with respect to \mathbf{NT} .
+There is nothing intrinsically nonclassical about P, which may have a classical truth value with respect to another theory NT, one first needs to determine that P is undecidable in NT, and to avoid circularity, the p-syntax of NT cannot possibly include the notion of NT-undecidability of Pand the consequent failure of the law of noncontradiction.
+It is only after Pis determined to be undecidable in NT that P loses its classical meaning with respect to NT.